-UWA strike: Biden says striking car workers deserve 'fair share'
+UAW strike: Biden says striking car workers deserve 'fair share'

 US President Joe Biden has sided with workers who have gone on strike in a pay dispute with three of America's biggest car-makers.